han-yaeger/yaeger-tutorial/docs/level.md

 and that should be the `TitleScene`.
 To switch to `GameLevel` you will need to call the method `setActiveScene(id)` on the `Waterworld` class.

-To enable this, we are going to add a button to the `TitleScene`.
+To trigger this call, we are going to add a button to the `TitleScene`.
 Clicking the button will result in switching to
 `GameLevel`.
 As said before, everything that should appear on a Scene is an Entity.
 For the button we are going to use a `TextEntity` that will need to listen to mouse-clicks.
 Because of the latter, we can no longer use an inline